 humans.
 By giving them permission for Rose Hope

-PLEASE CALL HANNA WITH ANY ADOPTION QUESTIONS & INQUIRIES AT 203-597-1236 or email a volunteer at firstname.lastname@example.org.
+PLEASE EMAIL HANNA WITH ANY ADOPTION QUESTIONS & INQUIRIES her at email@example.com.
 Completion of an application does not mean that you are approved.
 You MUST have a veterinarian reference to adopt.
 When we check a veterinarian reference on your current or past pets, we are looking for a vaccine history, spay/neuter and if you have followed through with veterinarian recommendations for your pet(s).
 All pets must be up to date on vaccines and spayed or neutered.
 For adoption of DOGS you must own your own home.
 Please do not apply if you live in a condo.

 We choose the home that best suits the pet.
 We reserve the right to refuse an adoption.
 Some of our animals have been through some kind of trauma in their short lives.
 Our animals can not speak for themselves, so as their guardians we speak for them.